Code-Institute-Submissions/ColetteThomson-fultum_charity_OctResub/README.md

 * This feature fulfills the user stories: *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I want information on what services they offer'*.

 #### Footer Element
-* Present on all four pages of the website, the footer details all contact information, the registered charity number and provides external links to the charity's social media presence.
+* Present on all four pages of the website, the footer details all contact information and provides external links to the charity's social media presence.
 * This feature fulfills the user stories: *'As a regular user, I want to determine ways to contact and request additional information about new or improved services'* and *'As a regular user, I want to view and follow the organisation's social media'*.

 ### Website Pages